 Fuller discussion of how the ESG and HOME programs operate are found in the appendix.
-A summary of HOME-ARP eligible uses is also found in the appendix.
-The HOME single family description in the appendix includes resale policy language approved by HUD.

 Community Development Block Grant Program (CDBG) Reference 24 CFR 91.220(I)(1)

 Projects planned with all CDBG funds expected to be available during the year are identified in the Projects Table.
 The following identifies program income that is available for use that is included in projects to be carried out.